gbernz/voice-javascript-sdk-quickstart-node/README.md

    - For detailed instructions with screenshots, see the [Create a TwiML App.md file](ConsoleHowTos/CreateNewTwiMLApp/CreateNewTwiMLApp.md)

-2. [Purchase a Voice phone number](https://www.twilio.com/console/phone-numbers/incoming).
+2. [Purchase (2) Voice phone numbers](https://www.twilio.com/console/phone-numbers/incoming).
 You will need this phone number in [E.164 format](https://en.wikipedia.org/wiki/E.164) for your `.env` file.
+The first number is the main touchpoint for your business, this is used to establish the queue for inbound calls.
+The second number is what is used by your business to dequeue callers out of the queue.

    - For detailed instructions with screenshots, see the [Buy a Phone Number.md file](ConsoleHowTos/BuyVoicePhoneNumber/BuyVoicePhoneNumber.md)